Rupali1104/JS-Tutorial/README.md

 # JS-Chai-aur-code
-A code repo for javascript series
+A code repo for JS tutorial